 I paused and took a breath.

-“Hope- I have another concern.
+“Hope- I have another concern I’ve been meaning to discuss with you.
 Monsignor Pius may suspect that I know something about your coven.
 I think it would be best if we reveal our blood oath to him.”

 Hope spun to face me, letting the card he was holding drop to his side.
 “But this is good news.
 You needn’t fear the Monsignor- not as long as he sees you as an ally.